1jour1vin

 Rated estate (2021 guide) Recommended

-A vibrant, fragrant red with aromas of blackberry, redcurrant, walnut, and mint chocolate.
+A vibrant, aromatic red with notes of blackberry, redcurrant, walnut, and mint chocolate.
 Medium-bodied with fine tannins.
-Lovely nutty notes on the polished finish.
+Lovely walnut notes on the polished finish.
 Fantastic length.
-Sustained acidity and concentration.
-Try in 2025.
+Good acidity and concentration.
+Best enjoyed in 2025.

 Le Figaro vins